Skip to main content

 This lightly spiced cake is moist and flavorful due to the combination of three milks (“tres leches”) that are poured over the cake after baking.
 A thick layer of sweet whipped cream and an extra dash of cinnamon finish off this traditional Mexican dessert.
 It's light and cool and perfect following any meal!

-12
+12 Servings

 2 cups flour

-2 tsp. baking powder
+2 teaspoons baking powder

-1 tsp. salt
+1 teaspoon salt

 2 cups sugar

-4 tsp. vanilla extract, divided
+4 teaspoons vanilla extract, divided

-14 oz. sweetened condensed milk
+14 ounces sweetened condensed milk

-12 oz. evaporated milk
+12 ounces evaporated milk

-3 Tbsp. powdered sugar
+3 tablespoons powdered sugar

 In a small saucepan, heat the butter and milk over low heat until the butter melts.
 Remove from heat and set aside.

-Whisk the flour, baking powder, salt, and cinnamon in a small bowl and set aside.
+Whisk the flour, baking powder, salt and cinnamon in a small bowl and set aside.

 In a large bowl, use an electric mixer to beat the eggs on medium speed until smooth and combined.
 While mixing, slowly pour in the sugar, then increase the speed to medium-high and beat until the mixture is thick and glossy, about 5 to 7 minutes.